Nottingham Brewery: History

 Philip Darby and Niven Balfour established the brewery after selling their remaining half of the Castle Rock Brewery to co-owners Tynemill in 2001.
 They had previously established the Castle Rock Brewery under the name Bramcote Brewery in 1996.
 After rapid expansion they moved to larger premises next to the Vat & Fiddle public house in 1998 and sold 50% to Tynemill, owners of the Vat & Fiddle.

 In 2001 Philip and Niven decided to go it alone once more and sold their remaining share in Castle Rock to Tynemill.
 Meanwhile, they purchased the Plough public house in Radford, Nottingham and spent several months converting the outbuildings to a ten barrel plant.
 The Plough had previously been owned by the older Nottingham Brewery and it was decided to resurrect the name and brands which had become available for use once more.
 The original brewery had closed in 1952 after being taken over by Tennant Brothers who in turn were bought out by Whitbread.
-In Witbread's subsequent takeover by Interbrew the names were no longer owned by any brewing company and were adopted for the 21st century revival.
+In Whitbread's subsequent takeover by Interbrew the names were no longer owned by any brewing company and were adopted for the 21st century revival.